karkman/physalia_metagenomics/Day1/README.md

 ## Read-based analyses

-We will launch the read-based analyses now so it is finished in time for tomorrow morning.
+We will launch the scripts for the read-based analyses now so that everything is finished in time for tomorrow morning.

 - Connect to the server
 - Open a "screen" so you can leave things running overnight